morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 			* Once they cross/meet/reach the end, stop scanning
 				* If l found a value, swap l value with pivot
 			* Recursively call partition on each partition
+		* Time Complexity:
+			* Best performance when we have well balanced partitions
 			*